gridstatus/gridstatus/CONTRIBUTING.md

 * Clone the repository: `git clone https://github.com/kmax12/gridstatus.git`

-* Install the project dependencies by running each of the following commands within a virtual env
+* Install the project dependencies by running each of the following commands within a virtualenv

     ```
     make installdeps-dev